Welcome to today's edition of the Rush 24-7 podcast.

 I hate Newton.

-Well, he didn't say he hates no.
+Well, he didn't say he hates Newton.

-I mean, not say that.
+I mean, I don't say that.

-Holding together the elected office Republican establishment.
+This is the Republican establishment hanging tight, holding together the elected office Republican establishment.

-Now, Will Weatherford, the Romney guy, is saying he's got no choice that because of the Voting Rights Act, you have to start the redistricting process with where black voters live, and then do the districts that way.
+Now, Will Weatherford, the Romney guy, is saying he's got no choice, that because of the Voting Rights Act, you have to start the redistricting process with where black voters live and then do the districts that way.

 It's federal law.